US national caught 'smoking in bathroom' in Air India London-Mumbai flight, 'tried to open aircraft door'

-In yet another case of mid-air disruption, a US citizen has been booked for allegedly smoking in the bathroom and misbehaving with other passengers on Air India London-Mumbai flight.
+In yet another case of mid-air unruly behaviour, a US citizen has been booked for allegedly smoking in the bathroom and misbehaving with other passengers on Air India London-Mumbai flight.

 A case was registered against 37-year-old Ramakant in Mumbai's Sahar Police Station for causing inconvenience mid-flight on March 11, according to a report by news agency ANI.